 This cost plateau creates a brief strategic opportunity.
 While your competitors debate what to do, you can transform what's historically been a budget liability into a competitive advantage.

-1. Why GLP-1 uers look expensive on paper and why that's the wrong metric.
+1. Why GLP-1 users look expensive on paper, and why that's the wrong way to measure diabetes costs

 Are you aware of all available rebates for your Rx spend?
 While your PBM takes 10% of your drug spend on GLP-1s alone, they're quietly pocketing insulin rebates and price cap savings meant for you.
 Demand transparency.
 Implement authorization controls (one PBM blocked 21.5% of inappropriate GLP-1 requests) or explore prescription optimization that can slash GLP-1 costs by 56%.